-National Flood Insurance Program

-The Department serves as the National Flood Insurance Program (NFIP) Coordinating Office for the State of Nebraska.
+Figure 4: Floodplain Management's ongoing and new projects in FY 2018.
+National Flood Insurance Program The Department serves as the National Flood Insurance Program (NFIP) Coordinating Office for the State of Nebraska.
 The NFIP Coordinator serves as a liaison between FEMA, Nebraska community floodplain administrators, and the general public.
-Numerous Community Assistance Visits, Community Assistance Contacts, and Ordinance Review Assistance efforts have been completed around the state.
-This typically involves floodplain management or flood insurance related technical assistance that may be used to support community floodplain management decision making.
-Due to ongoing changes in the NFIP, the Department has also sent staff to training sessions to learn more about the Community Rating System (CRS) in order to provide accurate technical assistance.
-Department staff is now providing additional technical assistance to help communities interested in joining the CRS program.
-CRS allows communities to implement floodplain management activities above the NFIP minimum and get credits in the form of flood insurance premium reductions.
-The Department helps the communities in the state save approximately \$625,000 per year in flood insurance premium costs.
-There are currently six communities in Nebraska participating in CRS and there are seven new communities working on their applications.
+Numerous Community Assistance Visits, Community Assistance Contacts, and Ordinance Review Assistance efforts have been completed around the State (Figure 5).
+This typically involves floodplain management or flood insurance-related technical assistance that may be used to support community floodplain management decision-making.
+Department staff provides technical assistance to help communities interested in joining the Community Rating System program.
+CRS allows communities to get credit for implementing floodplain management activities above the NFIP minimum requirements, in the form of flood insurance premium reductions.
+The Department helps the communities in the State save approximately \$743,000 per year in flood insurance premium costs.
+There are currently five communities in Nebraska participating in CRS and there are four new communities working on their applications.
 NFIP coordination activities and CRS assistance activities provide resources to communities that support floodplain management planning and the management of floodplain development.